PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 - Consistency in CAP theorem means linearizability.
 - Consistency in ACID refers to an application-specific notion of the database being in a "good state".

 Atomicity, isolation, and durability are properties of the database, whereas consistency (in the ACID sense) is a property of the application.
-The application may rely on the database’s atomicity and isolation properties in order to achieve consistency, but it’s not up to the database alone.
+The application may rely on the database's atomicity and isolation properties in order to achieve consistency, but it's not up to the database alone.

 ### Isolation

-Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other’s toes.
+Isolation in the sense of ACID means that concurrently executing transactions are isolated from each other: they cannot step on each other's toes.

 The classic database textbooks formalize isolation as serializability, which means that each transaction can pretend that it is the only transaction running on the entire database.
 The database ensures that when the transactions have committed, the result is the same as if they had run serially (one after another), even though in reality they may have run concurrently.